 Rabbi Moses David Valle

-Rabbi Valle was the teacher and then the revered and beloved colleague of one of the greatest Kabbalists in history, Rabbi Moses Haim Luzzatto (RaMHaL).
+Rabbi Moses David Valle (RaMaD) was the revered teacher and then beloved colleague of one of the great Kabbalists in history, Rabbi Moshe Chaim Luzzatto (RaMChaL).

 “Repentance is found in the Torah first, not Christianity…